Apply for National Resilience Funds

 Who can apply to the National Resilience Fund?

 Applications must be submitted online by or through a local Slow Food USA chapter, community or national working group.
 There must be a clear relationship between the Slow Food entity and the application.
-Here are a few examples of real projects and initiatives:
+Here are a few examples of real projects and initiatives.
+See the full list of Round One recipients.

 - A fishing family that is active in with Slow Fish North America is pivoting to online direct-to-consumers sales and needs support with web development.